SOFAEnclave/trusted-function-framework/README.md

 Please set the enclave SPID and IAS access key in the configuration file "deployment/conf/kubetee.json".
 You can apply the IAS access key and SPID from [here](https://api.portal.trustedservices.intel.com/EPID-attestation)

-And you need to generate the test certificates like this (for development and test only, should use formal certificates in product environment):
+And you also need to generate the test certificates like this (for development and test only, should use formal certificates in product environment):

 ```
 ./tools/gencert gentest ./deployment/certs/